ManeeshaKattil/ManeeshaKattil/README.md

-## Hi there 👋
+## Hi there I am Maneesha👋

 <!-- **ManeeshaKattil/ManeeshaKattil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on ...as a second year BSc computer Science student
+- 🔭 I’m pursuing my degree at KAHM Unity Women's college, Manjeri affiliated to University of Calicut.
-- 🌱 I’m currently learning ...Python
+- 🌱 I’m currently learning Python on my third semester.
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: You can find me on https://www.linkedin.com/in/maneeshakattil/
-- 😄 Pronouns: ...
+- 😄 Pronouns: She/Her

-- ⚡ Fun fact: ...
+I love learning new technologies.
+Also enjoying problem solving as well.